TobySalusky/edit/docs/syntax-guide.md

-# RPP SYNTAX
+# CRUST SYNTAX

 > this documentation doesn't cover everything yet, but should be enough to get you started
-> feel free to look at any of the .rpp files in the project to get a better feel for the language!
+> feel free to look at any of the .cr files in the project to get a better feel for the language!

 Builtin types:   `void, bool, char, short, int, long, uchar, ushort, uint, ulong, float, double`